-For the lender to fully approve and agree to lend you money there are a few more numbers beyond the list price that they need to crunch into the total equation before go time: the total cost of the home, which includes property taxes, condo fees, maintenance fees – the actual agreed upon price – it all can affect what you are approved for.
+For the lender to fully approve and agree to lend you money there are a few more numbers beyond the list price that they need to crunch into the total equation before go time: the total cost of the home, which includes property taxes, condo fees, maintenance fees – the actual agreed-upon price – it all can affect what you are approved for.
 Any changes in your credit score and employment status can also impact your approval status.

 3. What type of mortgage should I consider?

 The two most popular options are fixed and variable interest rate mortgages.
-A fixed rate mortgage is offers a specific rate that is locked in for the term, which is appealing as you know exactly what to expect.
-Whereas on the other hand, a variable rate changes with according to market interest rates.
+A fixed-rate mortgage offers a specific rate that is locked in for the term, which is appealing as you know exactly what to expect.
+Whereas on the other hand, a variable rate changes according to market interest rates.
 Hard to predict, ask your broker to help give some research into historical market data and to determine how equipped you are for risk to advise you in the best direction to go.

 4. What is the Interest Rate & Annual Percentage Rate?

 And is the rate you’re quoting me the lowest rate for that term?
-There’s a thing called “scaled pricing” which is where a lender offers two rates for the same mortgage: a lower, competitive rate with fair commission to the lender, and a higher, less competitive rate which brings more money into the lender’s pocket.
+There’s a thing called “scaled pricing” which is where a lender offers two rates for the same mortgage: a lower, competitive rate with the fair commission to the lender, and a higher, less competitive rate which brings more money into the lender’s pocket.
 Do your research; know what the competitive rates are out there in the market.
 If you ever have any doubt – ask for a second opinion.

 5. How much do I need for a down payment?